27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Wynwood district

-Wynwood district is 80, 000 square feet of wall space painted with colorfully decorated wall murals from well-known and upcoming artists.
+Wynwood district is 80,000 square feet of wall space painted with colorfully decorated murals from well-known and upcoming artists.
 It is one of the most popular and happening areas in Miami.
 Lots of open-door exhibits, breweries, restaurants, and fashionable boutiques are enough to keep you busy for the whole day.
-And, it is one of the things to do in Miami for free!

 Address: 2520 NW 2nd Ave, Miami, FL 33127